sanuvaradh/Roman_numeral_calculator/README.txt

 ABOUT THIS LIBRARY:

-This is an implementation of a library which will allow the addition and subtraction of Roman numerals.
+This is an implementation of a library to support Roman numeral calculations.

 The library provides the following functions for addition and subtraction of roman numerals respectively: roman_add(const char*, const char*) and roman_subtract(const char*, const char*), both of which return pointers to the resultant roman numeral string.